-What is a complication of Carotid Artery Disease?
+What are complications of Carotid Artery Disease?

 - Reduced blood flow to your brain

-How is Carotid disease diagnosed?
+How is Carotid Artery Disease diagnosed?

 - Physical examination by one of our vascular specialists, Mr. JK Wicks or Dr Taumeopeau.
-During this exam, a SVH specialist will take a full history, do a physical examination and send for a painless and non invasive ultrasound test.
+During this exam, an SVH specialist will take a full history, do a physical examination and send for a painless and non invasive ultrasound test.

 - Carotid ultrasound: This procedure that can be done by our own sonographer (ultrasound technician) at Specialist Vein Health.
 It takes between 30-60 minutes.
 This ultrasound test can show blockages or narrowing in your arteries.
 The results help your surgeon decide if you need further tests and plan out the best treatment for you.
 These further tests may include a CTA or MRI scan (all are non invasive).

-What if I do have a blocked or narrowed Artery?
+What if I do have a blocked or narrowed artery?